hardscrabble/hardscrabble.github.io/_posts/2015-07-20-stubbing-constants.md

 end
 {% endhighlight %}

 Sooo it got even more prescriptive.
+But it's a pretty neat way to do a purely isolated test without needing to rewrite your code.

 How would you test this?
 I want to know.